Spanish Republican Army: October 1936: First wartime reorganization

 The government of the areas that had not joined the rebels, known as 'Victory Government' (Gobierno de la Victoria), quickly organized a 'Regular Popular Army' (Ejército Popular Regular) (EPR).
 Led by all the parties composing the Popular Front (Frente Popular), and by the trade unions Confederación Nacional del Trabajo (CNT) and Unión General de Trabajadores (UGT).
 The militias that had been hurriedly armed in the wake of General Franco's coup had been loosely coordinated by the Popular Front coalition.
 The new structure sought to impose a more effective coordination of the loyalist forces, for the Republican government had lost effective control of the armed units defending it.

 The changes in the structure began on 16 October 1936, doing away with the War Ministry which was replaced by the 'National Defence Ministry' (Ministerio de la Defensa Nacional), led by the president of the republic, Largo Caballero.
-By means of this new structure, the Regular Popular Army unified all the branches of the military, including the renowned Fifth Regiment, as well as all scattered militias, a process that was gradually implemented with the goal of completion by February 1937.
+By means of this new structure, the Regular Popular Army unified all the branches of the military, including the Fifth Regiment, as well as all scattered militias, a process that was gradually implemented with the goal of completion by February 1937.
 By 30 October all Spanish males aged between 20 and 45 were being conscripted.

 The restructuring of the Spanish Republican Army showed the Communist influence in the new discipline imposed by the Popular Front authorities.
 The new Republican People's Army instituted the Comisariado de Guerra by means of which political commissars were charged with the mission of lifting the morale of the troops and ensuring their cooperation with their high-rank officers in all units.
 The commissar had to overcome the mistrust of the troops towards the officers in order to achieve the necessary discipline for proper coordination.

 Based on a model that would replace the columns (columnas) and militias, the Mixed Brigade (Brigada mixta) was the basic military unit of the Republican People's Army.
 The first six Mixed Brigades were created on 18 October 1936.
 The first was led by Communist colonel Enrique Líster, the second by Jesús Martínez de Aragón, the third by José María Galán, the fourth by Eutiquiano Arellano, the fifth by Fernando Sabio and the sixth by Miguel Gallo Martínez.
 The reorganization included as well the XI and XII International Brigades joining the Republican People's Army in its combat.
 Anti-fascist volunteers from all over the world that joined the brigades were trained at Albacete.